1997 Hanes 500

 The 1997 Hanes 500 was the 27th stock car race of the 1997 NASCAR Winston Cup Series and the 49th iteration of the event.
 The race was originally scheduled to held on Sunday, September 28, 1997, but was postponed until Monday, September 29 due to inclement weather.
 The race took place in Ridgeway, Virginia at Martinsville Speedway, a 0.526 mi permanent oval-shaped short track.
 The race took the scheduled 500 laps to complete.
 In the late stages of the race, Roush Racing driver Jeff Burton would manage to take advantage of a penalty-stricken Rusty Wallace to take his third career NASCAR Winston Cup Series victory and his third and final victory of the season.
 To fill out the top three, Richard Childress Racing driver Dale Earnhardt and Petty Enterprises driver Bobby Hamilton would finish second and third, respectively.

 Background

-Martinsville Speedway is an NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
+Martinsville Speedway is a NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
 At 0.526 miles (0.847 km) in length, it is the shortest track in the NASCAR Cup Series.
 The track was also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
 It is also the only remaining race track that has been on the NASCAR circuit from its beginning in 1948.